How To Transfer a Car Title in Colorado

 Upon establishing residency in Colorado, you are granted a 90-day window to register your vehicle.

-A Verification of VIN form (DR 2698) must be completed if the vehicle was registered in a different state.
+You must complete a Verification of VIN form (DR 2698) if the vehicle was registered in a different state.
 You must contact one of the following service providers directly to obtain this form:

 - A Colorado law enforcement agency.